Halsey Admits To Being Pregnant (With Pancakes)

 Still not pregnant.
 Still just allergic to gluten.
 Still love pancakes.— h (@halsey) November 19, 2019

-Her frustration is understandable because this is not the first time this year the singer has had to shut down these rumors.
+Her frustration is understandable because this is not the first time this year the singer has had to shut down these rumours.
 First, people thought she was hinting to pregnancy back in February when she posted a cryptic tweet, which she promptly denied.
-Then, the rumors swirled again in April after she was seen wearing — wait for it — a baggy shirt.
-The singer once again returned to social media to deny the rumors.
+Then, the rumours swirled again in April after she was seen wearing — wait for it — a baggy shirt.
+The singer once again returned to social media to deny the rumours.

 This is especially out of hand considering Halsey has previously opened up about having a miscarriage, telling Rolling Stone in 2016 that she performed just hours after losing the pregnancy.